Schoolies week: what you need to know

 - emergency money.

-Alcohol and drugs at schoolies: practical tips
+Alcohol and other drugs at schoolies: practical tips

 If your child isn’t yet 18, it’s important to make sure your child understands the laws on underage drinking before he heads off to schoolies: